 - Power outage

-However, regardless of the reason, if you need an immediate boost up of the oxygen level, following the below-mentioned ways will definitely help.
+However, regardless of the reason, if you need an immediate boost in the oxygen level, following the below-mentioned ways will definitely help.

 Method-1: Ice Cubes and Fan